The hermitage in the name

 An Díseart

-Díseart is one of the oldest place-elements in Ireland — a hermitage or hermit's retreat, taken from the Latin desertum, a solitary place.
-It marks somewhere an early Christian monk went to live alone or with a small handful of companions, away from the bigger monastic settlements of the country.
-There are Dysarts and Diserts scattered across the island, and most of them, like this one, have lost any visible trace of the original cell.
-The name endures on the road sign and on the parish; the actual hermitage is somewhere under the fields.
+Díseart is one of the oldest place-elements in Ireland - a hermitage or hermit's retreat, taken from the Latin desertum, a solitary place.
+It marks somewhere an early Christian monk went to live alone or with a small handful of companions, away from the bigger monastic settlements.
+St Colman is the name attached to the abbey said to have stood here, which by the later medieval period was a house of Conventual Franciscans.
+There are Dysarts and Diserts scattered across the island, and most of them, like this one, have lost almost all visible trace of the original cell.
+There are remains of an old church and a cemetery in the parish; the rest is under grass.

 Jonathan Swift on Lough Ennell